 - Dismissal and re-engagement

-Even if the affected employees accept the new terms, they will be entitled to claim unfair dismissal (if they have the requisite length of service) and wrongful dismissal, if the employer does not give them the required notice to terminate.
+Even if the affected employees accept the new terms, they will be entitled to claim unfair or wrongful dismissal if the employer does not give them the required notice to terminate.

 Where an employee refuses to attend work due to fears about coronavirus, what action can the employer take and what pay are they entitled to?

 If the employee is not a key worker then their following advice to stay at home on health and safety grounds / following government advice is likely to be a reasonable position.
 If you employ key workers who are asymptomatic/ not in quarantine or self-isolation the you would need to consider their reasons on a case by case basis, but an unreasonable refusal to attend may trigger disciplinary action.

 In what circumstances could holiday be used by workers to cover periods of absence?